 The Corinthians should examine themselves, not the apostle.
 The Greek word for “test” means to put something to the test to determine whether it is genuine.
 There is a danger in self-deception.
 That is why a spiritual audit is necessary at times.

 Do you not know yourselves, that Jesus Christ is in you?
 Yes

 The Greek expects a “yes” answer to the question.
 The Corinthians could not test or prove themselves unless their faith was genuine.
-Their verdict about themselves is the same verdict about Christ.
-If the Corinthians doubted the genuineness of Paul’s apostleship, then they would have questioned the basis for which they became Christians; thus, they would have to doubt their salvation.
+Their verdict about themselves was the same verdict about Christ.
+If the Corinthians doubted the genuineness of Paul’s apostleship, then they would have questioned the basis upon which they had become Christians; thus, they would have to doubt their salvation.

 —unless indeed you are disqualified [unproven, disapproved by trial].

-Paul earlier asked the Corinthians to determine whether they are approved in 2 Corinthians 2:9.
+Paul earlier, in 2 Corinthians 2:9, had asked the Corinthians to determine whether they were approved.

-The Corinthians will see by testing themselves that Paul is not disqualified for ministry.
-If people in the church examine themselves, then they will realize that the person who led them to Christ is authentic.
+The Corinthians would see by testing themselves that Paul was not disqualified for ministry.
+If people in the church examined themselves, then they would realize that the person who led them to Christ was authentic.
 Paul would pass the test of their own making.
-The proof they seek in Paul, they will find in their salvation.
-If the Corinthians can detect salvation in themselves, they should see the authority of the apostle Paul.
+The proof they sought in Paul they would find in their salvation.
+If the Corinthians could detect salvation in themselves, they should have seen the authority of the apostle Paul.